Support flows to 'changed' Texas synagogue after standoff

 “While everyone is physically safe, they are also forever changed,” Myers said.
 “My own community knows too well the pain, trauma and lost sense of security that comes when violence forces its way in, especially into our sacred spaces.”

 The standoff in Texas ended around 9 p.m.
-Saturday when the last hostages ran out of the synagogue and an FBI SWAT team rushed in.
+Saturday when the last three hostages, who included Rabbi Charlie Cytron-Walker, escaped from the gunman and an FBI SWAT team rushed in.
 The captor, Malik Faisal Akram, 44, was killed.
+A fourth hostage was released earlier.

-Rabbi Charlie Cytron-Walker, who was among the hostages, credited the security training his congregation had gotten over the years for getting him and the others though the ordeal.
+Cytron-Walker told “CBS Mornings” that he threw a chair at his captor and they rushed out.
+He credited past security training for getting them out safely.

-He said in a statement they appreciated “all the love, prayers and support from our local community and throughout the world.”
+Cytron-Walker said returning to the synagogue “won’t necessarily be an easy thing but it’s a really important thing.”

 Andrew Marc Paley, a Dallas rabbi who was called to the scene to help families and hostages upon their release, said that by all accounts, Cytron-Walker was a calm and comforting presence during the ordeal.